DSprtn/GTFO_VR_Plugin/README.md

 	Go in-game, when you're off the elevator press F1 to start-up SteamVR and play!
-	If your controllers don't do anything in-game you might have to download an input scheme from the workshop if anyone made one, or create one yourself
+	If your controllers don't do anything in-game you might have to download an input scheme from the workshop if anyone made one, or create one yourself For now the UI is a bit janky so you can toggle it by aiming

 ### Features:
 	More or less correctly working VR in-game gameplay (also works in multiplayer!)